minglwang/Multilinear_Gaussian_Process/README.md

 4. ec_lambda.m" is the L1-regularization with an empirical choice of lambda.

-The codes are well documented.
+The Matlab codes are well documented.

 The variables and functions used in the codes agree with those defined in the paper.